polychromatic/website/pages/download/debian.md

 If you'd like to be on cutting edge (which may be unstable), swap `stable` with `daily`.

 Alternately, .deb files are provided in the [releases notes](https://github.com/polychromatic/polychromatic/releases/latest/).

+> This repository may change in future to separate Ubuntu and Debian.
+> However, the current one used today will continue to work.